Crypted420/Memory/README.md

 # Memory

-Memory is a NodeJS Web Application for keeping records in an old school UI way.
+Memory is a NodeJS Web Application for keeping records in an old-school UI way.
 I created Memory to explore the capability of NodeJS being new to NodeJS.
 It was created with -
 - Express
 - Pug (View engine)